kevin-leptons/trop_cli/readme.md

 # @trop/cli

+**Note**: In building of specification and APIs, does not ready to use.

 A standard and tool to build command programs.
 Without a standard, command line structure can be different between groups, organizations, then chaos happens, end-users get confused.
 Without command line build tool, building is